 - Buttermilk- This adds a tangy flavor and helps create a soft texture.
 Don't forget to grab it from the fridge along with the egg and Greek yogurt.

 - Frozen blueberries- To make these muffins all year long, use frozen blueberries.
 Most of my blueberry recipes utilize frozen blueberries, like my blueberry cheesecake overnight oats and blueberry simple syrup.
-Take them out of the freezer right before mixing them in or they might turn your batter blue.
+Take them out of the freezer right before mixing them in or they'll thaw and turn your batter blue.
 Use regular or wild blueberries (which are great for mini muffins since they're basically mini blueberries!).

-- Flour: I recommend Bob's Red Mill 1-to-1 Baking Flour to make these gluten free.
+- Gluten free option: I recommend Bob's Red Mill 1-to-1 Baking Flour to make these gluten free.

-- Buttermilk: If you're out of buttermilk, no need to panic!
-You can easily make your own with whole milk and vinegar or lemon juice.
-Combine ¼ cup of whole milk with ¾ teaspoon of vinegar or lemon juice, mix it up, let it sit for 10 minutes to curdle, and voila - you have buttermilk!
+- Buttermilk: If you're out of buttermilk, you can easily make your own with whole milk and vinegar or lemon juice.
+Mix ยผ cup of whole milk with ยพ teaspoon of vinegar or lemon juice and let it sit for 10 minutes to curdle.
+Then it's ready to use!

 - Frozen blueberries: Fresh blueberries are a great alternative to frozen ones when they're available.
 Just keep in mind that since they're fresh, the muffins might bake up quicker.
 Keep an eye on them as they bake to ensure they come out perfectly.